I have had the privilege of working with numerous congregations to clarify their identity and lean into the future proactively.

-Opinions are our feelings about any and every part of congregational life.
-When we turn our impressions and opinions about a staff position or program or schedule into fact, we lose crucial objectivity.
+“Opinions” are our feelings about any and every part of congregational life.
+When we turn our impressions and opinions about a staff position, program or schedule into fact, we lose crucial objectivity.

-- Once those differences are clarified, work hard to make these words come alive: nimble, lean, collaborate and leadership.
+- Once those differences are clarified, work hard to make these four words come alive: nimble, lean, collaborate and leadership.

 The old structures that prized lengthy deliberation and glacial progress must give way.
 Beware of overcompensating and becoming unmoored, but know that pace matters.